 Residency Program Director's Welcome

 Thanks for your interest in the University of Kentucky!
 Our Diagnostic Radiology Residency Training Program is fully accredited by the ACGME for 25 residents.
-We will be offering six PGY- 2 positions starting in July 2017 in the 2016 match.
+We will be offering five PGY- 2 positions in the 2018 Match to begin on July 1, 2019.

 Many improvements have also been made in the residency program.
 We have doubled the number of didactic lectures and conferences that we give, and expanded the scope of these conferences to include section-specific journal clubs and M&M conferences, discussion panels, expert lectures from outside the department, etc. The curriculum has already been restructured to match the schedule and structure of the new board exam.
 We have remodeled the resident library and upgraded all its resources.
 The resident lecture room has been updated with state-of-the-art equipment.
 We have changed our call system from a traditional model to a night-float model, and provided more dedicated research time to the residents.
 Residents will have the opportunity to learn how to give effective lectures and talks by working with faculty mentors.